DorianDepriester/Elasticipy/README.md

 ````

 ## Documentation
 The full documentation is available on [ReadTheDoc](https://elasticipy.readthedocs.io/).

+## Sources
+The source code is available on [GitHub](https://github.com/DorianDepriester/Elasticipy).